rtymchyk/react-translations/README.md

 import { setMessages } from 'react-translations'
 setMessages({ ... })
 ```
 You want to set this before you perform any rendering.
 On the client this may be start of a webpack entry.
 On the server, during boot.
-The shape of this object is specific to [Jed](http://messageformat.github.io/Jed/).
+The shape of this object is specific to [Jed](http://messageformat.github.io/Jed/), which is what is used to do the gettext mapping.
 You can use tools to generate this format automatically (see FAQ).

 Wrap your root React component with the provider:
 ```javascript